Welcome to today's edition of the Rush 24-7 podcast.

 You know, Facebook has just said no longer will they allow criticism of gays on Facebook.

-And now this from uh from NPR.
+And now this from NPR.

-It'll be interesting to see if the uh Reverend Dax and Reverend Sharpton will let this go by in silence.
+It'll be interesting to see if the Reverend Dax and Reverend Sharpton will let this go by in silence.

-What do you think, Snerdly?
+What do you think, Snerdley?

-Uh, you think they let it go?
+You think, you think they let it go?

-I don't care where he's Jackson's Jackson's busy.
+I don't care where he's at.

-He's in London trying to get what doesn't matter.
+He's in London trying to get water.

-Didn't Jesse Jackson once say that he gets scared walking down the street when he sees a black guy approaching him.
+Didn't Jesse Jackson once say that he gets scared walking down the street when he sees a black guy approaching him?

-Didn't Jesse Jackson say Jesse Jackson did say that once.
+Didn't Jesse Jackson say Jesse Jackson did say that once?

-In the sense that she gets scared walking down the street when she sees a black guy.
+And Obama has said his grandmother is a typical white woman in the sense that she gets scared walking down the street when she sees a black guy.

 So you can't be critical of Muslims anymore.